Our staff will respond to your query promptly and provide detailed information to your questions.

 Follow our guide from Gulo Gulo to the snowmobile track.
 The guide will teach you how to ride a snowmobile and what precautions to take.
 The snowmobiles have excellent headlights that guarantee good visibility, even on dark forest trails.
 We take a couple of short breaks on the way and enjoy a cup of hot juice by an open fire at the halfway point.
 If we are lucky, we will be treated with one of the most amazing natural phenomena in the world: the Northern Lights.

 Day 6 - 28 Dec: Transfer to Rovaniemi Airport

 Today your adventure will draw to a close as you are transferred back to the airport after breakfast.

 Price is per person.
 Family quad is total for 2 adults and 2 children age 4-14.
 Please contact us for a personalised quote for larger families.

 Please note that polar bears are not native to Finland.
 Brown bears will be hibernating during Christmas.

-Lapland celebrates Christmas on the 24th December there may some changes to the order of activities during the holiday.
+Finland celebrates Christmas on the 24th December and there may be some changes to the order of activities during the holiday.
 Your final itinerary will be provided to you upon arrival at Ranua.
 Adverse weather can also influence the order of activities.